a8708b786393754ff8d101aa80623d83/AB_dork/README.md

 - film
 - inanchor
 - blog-url
 - loc
 - site
 - extension

-It is possible not to use the operators and perform a simple search with the argument ```-c ```.
+It is possible not to use the operators and to perform a simple search with the ```-c ``` argument.

 ## Use